digabi/ytl-linux/INSTALL.md

  1. The computer reboots after a successful installation.
  1. Log in (`school` / `school`) and change the password: Menu (bottom-left) > Preferences > Account Details > Password.
  1. In case your screen resolution is bad try: Menu > Preferences > Display: Normal Graphics On Boot.
 Finally, reboot the server.
- 1. Start Naksu to install the virtualised server: Menu > Administration > Naksu.
+ 1. Start Naksu to install the virtualised server: Menu > Administration > Naksu (You can pin Naksu icon to bottom panel by right-clicing it > Add to panel)

 ## What to do if the installation fails